ChristianSi/lytspel/README.md

   * The vowels in the articles «dhe, a, an» ‹the, a, an› retain their traditional spelling.
-  * «ey» ‹eye› is written somewhat irregularly to distinguish it from «y» ‹I› and for easier recognition in compounds such as «fishey» ‹fisheye›.
+  * «ey» ‹eye› is written irregularly to distinguish it from «y» ‹I› and for easier recognition in compounds such as «fishey» ‹fisheye›.
   * «noa» ‹know› is written somewhat irregularly to distinguish it from «no».
   * «oa» ‹owe› is written somewhat irregularly since a verb with just one letter could be confusing (and also to distinguish it from the interjection «o» ‹oh›).
-  * «to» remains irregular to distinguish it from «tu» ‹too *or* two›.
+  * «tuu» ‹too *or* two› is written somewhat irregularly to distinguish it from «tu» ‹to›.

 Uses of the apostrophe: